How to Export WhatsApp Chat to PDF: 5 Proven Methods

 Open WhatsApp Web, scan the QR code with your phone, and click into the chat you want to save.
 Press Ctrl+P on Windows or Cmd+P on Mac.
 In the print dialog, set the destination to Save as PDF.
 Chrome, Edge, Safari, and Firefox all have this built-in.

 Before you print, scroll all the way up in the chat until the oldest message you care about is visible.
 WhatsApp Web lazy-loads messages, so only what’s scrolled into view ends up in the PDF.
-On a 2,000-message thread we had to scroll for about 40 seconds before the top appeared.
+Long threads of a couple thousand messages can take the better part of a minute to scroll to the top, so be patient before you hit print, and double-check the oldest message is actually on screen.

 -